BRISC Claims Bordereaux AnALYST

 Typical deployment is 2–6 weeks.
 During the discovery phase, you provide sample claims bordereaux and your IMS field requirements.
 Brisc configures the agent to your data formats, mapping rules, and validation criteria.
 You then run a parallel process — manual alongside Brisc — to validate accuracy before going live.
 No system integration is required for initial deployment.

-Is the Claims Bordereaux Agent secure?
+Is the Claims Bordereaux Analyst secure?

 Yes.
 Brisc is SOC 2 Type II certified and CCPA compliant.
 Each customer deployment runs in a secure, isolated environment on Microsoft Azure with Active Directory RBAC for access controls.
 Every file processed includes a complete audit trail covering field mappings, validation decisions, and exceptions flagged.